macadmins/jamf-pro-sdk-python/docs/contributors/index.rst

 Classic API Pydantic models are more complex as they convert to XML for write operations, and JSON responses from Jamf Pro are known to deviate from the XML representation.
 If you need to create a Pydantic model for a Classic API resource use the following guidance:

+* All Classic API Pydantic models must start with ``Classic`` in the name to prevent conflicts with Pro API models.
 * Use an API response from a running Jamf Pro instance as your reference.
 * Base your model on the JSON response.
 Be sure to note and deviations from the XML representation and include those in the doctrings.
 * The top-level Pydantic model should subclass from :class:`~jamf_pro_sdk.models.classic.ClassicApiModel`.